+TCL Electronics Partners With Players House To Redefine Luxury Sports Viewing At Andaz Hotel

-TCL Electronics partners with Players House to redefine luxury sports viewing at Andaz Hotel
+(MENAFN- Dubai PR Network) TCL Electronics Partners with Players House to Redefine Luxury Sports Viewing at Andaz Hotel

-(MENAFN- Watermelon Communications) Dubai, UAE – December 19, 2023: TCL Electronics (1070.HK), the global top 2 TV brand, proudly announces a strategic partnership with Players House, a premium sports lounge located at Andaz Hotel in the heart of Palm Jumeirah.
-This collaboration aims to set a new standard for sports lounges in the UAE by integrating TCL's state-of-the-art display technology into Players House’s luxurious facilities to offer an unparalleled sports viewing experience for fans and casuals alike.
+Dubai, UAE – December 19, 2023: TCL Electronics (1070), the global top 2 TV brand, proudly announces a strategic partnership with Players House, a premium sports lounge located at Andaz Hotel in the heart of Palm Jumeirah.
+This collaboration aims to set a new standard for sports lounges in the UAE by integrating TCL's state-of-the-art display technology into Players House's luxurious facilities to offer an unparalleled sports viewing experience for fans and casuals alike.

 To celebrate the momentous launch of the venue, TCL Electronics and Players House hosted a viewing party to watch the highly anticipated English Premier League fixture between Arsenal and Brighton, which took place on December 17, 2023.
 TCL is the Official Regional Partner of Arsenal Football Club.
 The event provided guests with a sneak peek into the immersive fusion of cutting-edge technology and luxury sports entertainment offered by the establishment.